 An Arkansas Affidavit of Heirship is used to establish ownership of a Decedent’s property when the Decedent failed to execute a will or failed to divide all of his or her property through his or her Last Will and Testament.

 When someone in Arkansas dies without a will, legal issues usually arise as to who has title over the property.
 The purpose of an Heirship Affidavit is to find the identity of the rightful heirs of the person who passed away and determine the amount of their respective share of the property.

 This type of property is referred to as heirship property.
 First, an heir cannot sell heirship property.
 Second, title companies will not issue title insurance until heirship issues have been addressed and resolved by all the heirs involved.
-This must be done by either a probate proceeding in county court or by an Affidavit of Heirship for the State of Arkansas followed by a deed signed by the heirs of the person who passed away.
+This must be done by either a probate proceeding in county court or by an Affidavit for the State of Arkansas followed by a deed signed by the heirs of the person who passed away.

 Use an Arkansas Affidavit of Heirship to Bypass Probate

 Instead of going through the probate process to have title to the property transferred to the Decedent’s heirs, the heirs have the opportunity to file an Arkansas Affidavit of Heirship form in the deed records of the county in which the real estate owned by the Decedent exists.

 According to the provisions of the Probate Code, an Affidavit of Heirship for Arkansas must be signed by two witnesses who knew the Decedent and his family history but do not stand to gain anything financially from the estate.
 In the Heirship Affidavit, those witnesses must swear under oath to each of the following issues:

 - The Decedent died on a certain date in a certain county of Arkansas.

 - They are aware of the identity of the Decedent’s family members and heirs.

 - A statement that the Decedent did not owe any debts at the time of his or her death.